fabricjs/fabricjs.github.io/src/content/docs/api/classes/FabricText.md

 > **borderScaleFactor**: `number`

+Scale factor for the border of the objects ( selection box and controls stroke ).
-Scale factor of object's controlling borders bigger number will make a thicker border border is 1, so this is basically a border thickness since there is no way to change the border itself.
+Bigger number will make a thicker border border default value is 1, so this scale value is equal to a border and control strokeWidth.
+Id you need to divide border from control strokeWidth you will need to write your own render function for controls

 #### Default